osalvador/ReplicaDB/docs/docs.md

 <br>
 #### 4.5.1.2 One CSV For All Rows

-To generate generate a single CSV file for all rows of a source table, it is necessary to set the following properties:
+To generate a single CSV file for all rows of a source table, it is necessary to set the following properties:

 ```properties
 # All rows are only one CSV object in s3